Ismailism: The Battle of Karbala

 After the death of Imam Hasan, Imam Husayn and his family were increasingly worried about the religious and political persecution that was becoming commonplace under the reign of Mu'awiya's son, Yazid.
-Amidst this turmoil in 680, Husayn along with the women and children of his family, upon receiving invitational letters and gestures of support by Kufis, wished to go to Kufa and confront Yazid as an intercessor on part of the citizens of the empire.
+Amidst this turmoil in 680, Husayn, along with the women and children of his family, upon receiving invitational letters and gestures of support by Kufis, wished to go to Kufa and confront Yazid as an intercessor on behalf of the citizens of the empire.
 However, he was stopped by Yazid's army in Karbala during the month of Muharram.
 His family was starved and deprived of water and supplies, until eventually the army came in on the tenth day and martyred Husayn and his companions, and enslaved the rest of the women and family, taking them to Kufa.

 This battle would become extremely important to the Shia psyche.
 The Twelvers as well as Musta'li Isma'ili still mourn this event during an occasion known as Ashura.

 The Nizari Isma'ili, however, do not mourn this in the same way because of the belief that the light of the Imam never dies but rather passes on to the succeeding Imām, making mourning arbitrary.
-However, during commemoration they do not have any celebrations in Jama'at Khana during Muharram and may have announcements or sessions regarding the tragic events of Karbala.
+However, during commemoration, there are no celebrations in Jama'at Khana during Muharram, and there may be announcements or sessions regarding the tragic events of Karbala.
 Also, individuals may observe Muharram in a wide variety of ways.
 This respect for Muharram does not include self-flagellation and beating because they feel that harming one's body is harming a gift from God.

 Ambigram depicting Muhammad and Ali written in a single word.
 The 180 degrees inverted form shows both words.